json-api/json-api/_format/1.1/index.md

   a profile [regardless of any content that may or may not be available at that URI].

+However, to aid human understanding, visiting a profile's URI **SHOULD** return documentation of the profile.

 ### <a href="#profile-media-type-parameter" id="profile-media-type-parameter" class="headerlink"></a> `profile` Media Type Parameter

 The `profile` media type parameter is used to describe the application of